Dilip Kumar: 1950s and 1960s: Superstardom

-1960s: Mughal-e-Azam and venture into production

 In 1960, he portrayed Prince Salim in K. Asif's big-budget epic historical film Mughal-e-Azam, which was the highest-grossing film in Indian film history for 15 years until it was surpassed by the 1975 film Sholay.

-The film was originally shot in black and white, with only two songs and the climax scenes shot in colour.
+Mughal-e-Azam was in the making for over a decade and was originally shot in black and white, with only two songs and the climax scenes shot in colour.
 44 years after its original release, it was fully colourised and theatrically re-released in 2004 and was once again a box office success.
+That same year he played another lighter role in the musical comedy Kohinoor which was also among the highest grossers of the year.

-In 1961, Kumar wrote, produced, and starred in Ganga Jamuna opposite his brother Nasir Khan, playing the title roles.
-Kumar produced the film under his production company Citizens and it would be the only film he produced.
+In 1961, Kumar wrote, produced, and starred in the dacoit drama Ganga Jamuna opposite his brother Nasir Khan, playing the title roles.
+Kumar produced the film under his production company Citizen Films and despite it being the highest-grossing film of the year, it would be the only film he produced.
+Though the directing credit went to the veteran director Nitin Bose, it was rumoured that Kumar had ghost directed the film as well as being involved in every aspect of its production.
 He chose the shade of saree that his co-star Vyjayanthimala would wear in every scene.
 The film received the National Film Award for Second Best Feature Film in Hindi, the Paul Revere Silver Bowl at the Boston International Film Festival, the Special Honour Diploma from the Czechoslovak Academy of Arts in Prague, and the Special Prize at the Karlovy Vary International Film Festival.